 The main goal of user activity tracking is to identify what website visitors do to enhance their experience and boost conversions.
 By optimizing their websites through web analytics, ecommerce businesses get the following benefits:

 1. Learn More About Your Target Audience

 Tracking tools provide ecommerce businesses with information on what their potential buyers like and don’t like.
 For example, they can see what products people view the most often or when they stumble and bounce.

-Web tracking details also include information about the user’s operating system, device type, location, and other data that can be used for segmentation.
+Web tracking details also include information about the user’s operating system, device type, location, and other data that can be used for segmentation (learn more about cross-device tracking here).
 Thanks to it, online businesses can gain insight into what user categories visit their web resources to customize their content and functionality accordingly.

 2. Behavior Analytics Helps with Bug Fixing

 When it comes to ecommerce, even the tiniest design flaw can repel leads and make them leave.
 User experience monitoring helps spot such issues and fix them as soon as possible.
 As a result, customer satisfaction increases, while website owners enjoy higher customer lifetime value and other KPI improvements.

 3. Tracking Data Shows How to Boost Conversions